grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ### Profiling Interpreted Languages

-Currently, profiling interpreted languages like Python, Ruby, JavaScript, etc., is not ideal using this implementation.
+Profiling interpreted languages like Python, Ruby, JavaScript, etc., is not ideal using this implementation.
 The JIT-compiled methods in these languages are typically not in ELF file format, demanding additional steps for profiling.
 For instance, using perf-map-agent and enabling frame pointers for Java.